geeeeeeeeek/electronic-wechat/CONTRIBUTING.md

 # Contributing to Electronic WeChat

 First of all, thanks for contributing to this project.
-It would be appreciated if you read though this contibuting guide.
+It would be appreciated if you read through this contributing guide.

 ## Issues